Assam Women's University

 Assam Women's University is a public university located in Jorhat, Assam, India.
 It was established by the Assam Women's University Act, 2013 (XXII of 2013) by the Assam Government.
-It is the first women's university in Assam.

 During the initial set up Assam Agricultural University Vice-Chancellor was appointed as the mentor of the university by the state government.

 On 12 September 2019, the Governor of Assam and chancellor of the university Jagdish Mukhi appointed Malinee Goswami as the first vice chancellor of the university.

-Academics

-The university offers undergraduate, postgraduate, and research programs in various disciplines such as Arts, Science, Commerce, Management, Social Work, and Education.
-Some of the popular courses offered by AWU are BA, B.Sc, B.Com, BBA, MBA, MCA, M.Sc, MA, M.Ed, BPT, and Ph.D.
-The university follows a semester system for all its courses.